arajcany/ApplicationStub/README.md

 Build a project from the latest commit (at own risk):
-`composer create-project --prefer-dist arajcany/application-stub:dev-master <YourProjectName>`
+`composer create-project --prefer-source arajcany/application-stub:dev-master <YourProjectName>`